 4. Skin the Deer

 Now it’s time to skin the deer.
 But before you do that, just keep in mind a few things.
-The meat of the animal, any animal, as a matter of fact, contains heat (what spoils the taste of deer meat).
+The meat of the animal, any animal, as a matter of fact, contains heat.
 So it’s very important to let the meat stay on the buck and not the hide.
 The heat generated by the meat tends to ruin the cape.
 When the cape is attached with a 2-inch steak, the hair of the bucks falls out and creates a slip spot.

 5. Caping the Deer Head